Maxty99/FTFiles/README.md

 ftProc.getCoefficients(); // used to retreive the coefficients of the series
 ```

-Then the coeficcients can be read in order to draw it with the drawing module
+Then the coefficients can be read in order to draw it with the drawing module

 ```ts
 import { FTDrawer } from 'ftfiles';